For female breast cancer, some early epidemiological studies suggested a risk for magnetic fields.

 The WHO Environmental Health Criteria Monograph published in 2007 concluded:

 "Subsequent to the IARC monograph a number of reports have been published concerning the risk of female breast cancer in adults associated with ELF magnetic field exposure.
 These studies are larger than the previous ones and less susceptible to bias, and overall are negative.
 With these studies, the evidence for an association between ELF magnetic field exposure and the risk of female breast cancer is weakened considerably and does not support an association of this kind."
 More on the WHO Monograph

 Some facts and figures on breast cancer

-The following table is taken from CRUK's website:
+The following table was taken from CRUK's website:

 |Breast cancer - UK||Males||Females||Persons|